vercel/next.js/docs/advanced-features/react-18/server-components.md

 ### Routing

-Basic routes with path and queries, dynamic routes are supported as well.
-If you need to access the router in server components(`.server.js`), They will receive `router` instance as a prop so that you could directly accessing them without using `useRouter()` hook.
+Both basic routes with path and queries and dynamic routes are supported.
+If you need to access the router in server components(`.server.js`), they will receive `router` instance as a prop so that you can directly access them without using the `useRouter()` hook.

 ```jsx
 // pages/index.server.js